oracle/macaron/docs/source/pages/tutorials/rebuild_third_party_artifacts.rst

 Rebuilding a Python wheel
 *************************

-The above workflow can be adopted to generate build specifications for Python wheels, often distributed via PyPi, as well.
+The above workflow can be adopted to generate build specifications for Python wheels, often distributed via PyPI, as well.
 Consider the purl ``pkg:pypi/docker@7.1.0``.
 We can run analyze like:

 .. code-block:: shell

     ./run_macaron.sh analyze -purl pkg:pypi/docker@7.1.0

-As with the Maven example, we can also generate a JSON buildspec if we wish to.
-For the purposes of this tutorial, we will generate a dockerfile output.
-To do so, we can run ``gen-build-spec`` with the output format flag set to ``dockerfile`` as below:
+Similar to the Maven example, it is also possible to generate a JSON buildspec.
+However, for this tutorial, we will generate a ``dockerfile`` output.
+To do this, run ``gen-build-spec`` with the ``--output-format`` flag set to ``dockerfile``, as shown below:

 .. code-block:: shell